rafaelndev/Sunshine/docs/source/troubleshooting/linux.rst

 AMD encoding latency issues
 ---------------------------
-If you notice unexpectedly high encoding latencies (e.g. in Moolight's performance overlay) or strong fluctuations thereof, this is due to `missing support <https://gitlab.freedesktop.org/drm/amd/-/issues/3336>`_ in Mesa/libva for AMD's low latency encoder mode.
+If you notice unexpectedly high encoding latencies (e.g. in Moonlight's performance overlay) or strong fluctuations thereof, this is due to `missing support <https://gitlab.freedesktop.org/drm/amd/-/issues/3336>`_ in Mesa/libva for AMD's low latency encoder mode.
 This is particularly